SindreSau/Bachelor-project-Admin-dashboard/docs/kindeauth.md

 - In Authentication, only email+code should be selected to use passwordless login with email
 - **VERY IMPORTANT**: Go to settings -> Policies and untick "Allow self-sign up" to avoid unauthorized users signing up
 - Set up the necessary users

+## Adding images for users

+- Images are hosted on Gravatar, so make sure to set up a Gravatar account with the same email as the user